gohugoio/hugo/content/hosting-and-deployment/hosting-on-firebase.md

 ## Assumptions

-1. You have an account with [Firebase][signup]; you can sign up for free using your Google account.
+1. You have an account with [Firebase][signup].
+(If you don't, you can sign up for free using your Google account.)
 2. You have completed the [Quick Start][] or have a completed Hugo website ready for deployment.

 ## Initial setup